ACME-Climate/acme_processflow/source/quickstart.rst

     processflow.py -c run.cfg

-When run in interactive mode, the acme_processflow will exit if the terminal window is closed.
-For long running jobs, the best run method is to make sure the source and destination globus nodes have been activated with your credentials, and then run
+When run in interactive mode, the processflow will exit if the terminal window is closed.
+For long running jobs, the best run method is to make sure the source and destination globus nodes have been activated with your credentials, and then run:

 .. code-block:: bash

     nohup processflow.py -c /PATH/TO/YOUR/CONFIG &

-Once the run starts, you will be prompted to authenticate with globus.
-Simply copy the address and paste into your browser.
+Once the run starts, you may be prompted to authenticate with globus (if the nodes arent already activated).
+Simply copy the address provided and paste into your browser.
 You will be presented with a page to choose which OAuth provided to use, its recommended that you use the default globus ID provider.

 Once you have entered your credentials and logged in, you will be given a randomly generated key, copy that key and paste it into the terminal prompt